 What are some other options for living in Panama?

 Other options are available for those who do not qualify for a Pensionado Visa and don’t want to get the Friendly Nations Visa.
 Keep in mind that this information is subject to change.
-We do our best to keep updated with the latest requirements and laws.
+We do our best to stay up to date with the latest requirements and laws.

 Professional Residency Visa

-Panama offers a visa program for foreigners who have a bachelor’s degree, master’s degree, or PhD in any profession that is not a protected profession for Panamanians only.
+Panama offers a visa program for foreigners who hold a bachelor’s degree, master’s degree, or PhD in any profession that is not a protected profession for Panamanians.

 You will need to submit a national criminal report and a certified copy of your degree or diploma that has been apostilled or authenticated.
 It can take 6-12 months for your degree to be approved by immigration.
 Once it is approved, you can apply for a residency visa.